tmcknight/Movie-and-TV-Show-Search-Alfred-Workflow/README.md

 # Movie and TV Show Search (an Alfred workflow)
 An Alfred workflow to search for a movie or tv show and get a few ratings.

----

-### Update (May, 2017)
-Sadly, the OMDb API (on which this workflow relies) has gone private.
-Feel free to modify the code to add your own OMDb API key, but I will not be making any more updates to this workflow.

----

 ![Sample](https://raw.githubusercontent.com/tmcknight/Movies-Alfred-Workflow/master/example.gif)

 ## Usage